As pandemic ebbs, an old fear is new again: mass shootings

 Portland, Oregon, a city of just over 650,000 people, is a stark example.

-It set a 26-year record last year for homicides.
+Last year, there were more homicides than in any of the previous 26 years.
 This year, the city had tallied more than 340 shootings by late April - an average of about three a day - and was on track to blow past last year’s homicide record.
 The shootings are mostly impacting the city’s historically Black neighborhoods and lower-income areas where coronavirus has taken a heavy toll.

 In one instance, a Black pastor involved in a coalition to address the violence had to hurry off a Zoom meeting about the crisis because gunfire erupted nearby.
 In March, a 14-year-old boy was seriously wounded by gunfire while he stood with friends near a soccer field.